fiinz/DJD_IA/README.md

 **To test these solutions you can create a new console project and replace the program class code by the one you're current studying.

-If you have any questions, please feel free to contact me using jfins@ipmaia.pt
+If you have any
+jfins@ipmaia.pt